talmeym/regurgitator-yml/README.md

 }
 ```

-if a folder is ommitted, the message state is output to standard out.
+if a folder is omitted, the ``message`` state is output to standard out.

 ## core constructs in yml